artists

 DÁNIEL MISOTA (1992) is a filmmaker and media artist from Budapest whose work is concerned with the critical potential of film style.
 Upon graduating from Moholy-Nagy University of Art and Design in 2022 he worked as cinematographer on various art, film and television projects across Europe resulting in notable collaborations with Joseph Tasnadi on his film ‘La Primavera’ and Talya Feldman on her multi-channel film installation ‘Psithurism’.
 His thesis film ‘Mária Kerényi, 41, July 1970’ — a reenactment of a propaganda film from the 1970s — has been presented in the exhibition ‘Re:Re: Artistic re-enactments, the art of re-enactment’ at MODEM Centre for Modern and Contemporary Art.
 He is currently working on his PhD on emancipatory cinematic forms.

-https://www.instagram.com/daniel_probablement/Krisztine Erdei and Dániel Misota with hardhats FROM GLASS HUT TO BEYOND RADIOACTIVE WASTE
+https://www.instagram.com/daniel_probablement/Krisztina Erdei and Dániel Misota with hardhats -

 Csilla Nagy & Rita Süveges